mtiller/ModelicaBook/text/source/components/components/heat_transfer.rst

 context of a thermal problem, is to **think of a connection as a perfectly conducting element with no thermal capacitance**.

+If we simulate the ``CoolingToAmbient`` model above, we get the following temperature trajectory:

+.. plot:: ../plots/HT_CTA.py
+   :include-source: no

 Digging Deeper
 ^^^^^^^^^^^^^^